Make-School-Labs/SPD-2.1-Session-Going-Live/README.md

 1. Gain insight into engineering and operational decisions made by your Industry Collaboration Partners throughout the term.
 2. Use 'How the Internet Works' as an integration point to form a real-world launch plan.
-3. Analyze a production launch in class.
+3. Analyze a typical production launch workflow live in class.
+4. Practice and extend knowledge and usage patterns of common Unix utilities.
+5. Understand and utilize the `ssh` utility to log into to a remote server.

 ## 💻 [**15m**] Activity: Compare & Contrast